Mitch Haniger Player Props: Giants vs. Rockies

 Mitch Haniger At The Plate

-- Haniger is hitting .225 with seven doubles, four home runs and seven walks.
+- Haniger has seven doubles, four home runs and eight walks while batting .229.

+- Haniger has reached base via a hit in 19 games this year (of 35 played), and had multiple hits in eight of those games.

-- Haniger has had an RBI in 12 games this season (35.3%), including five multi-RBI outings (14.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Haniger has had an RBI in 12 games this year (34.3%), including five multi-RBI outings (14.3%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.